Healthy Homes Assessment Maoribank

 Fines for Failing to Comply

-As of 1st July 2021, once a new, renewed or varied contract is signed on a Maoribank rental property, all Healthy Homes compliance work must be finished inside of 90 days.
+As of 1st July 2021, if a new or renewed tenancy is signed on a Maoribank rental property, all Healthy Homes compliance items need to be taken care of inside of 90 days.

-From the 1st of July in 2021, if a new, renewed or varied Tenancy is signed for the Maoribank rental property, all Healthy Homes compliance work must be done inside of 90 days.
+Since the 1st July of 2021, if a new, renewed or varied lease is entered into on the Maoribank rental property, all Healthy Homes compliance work must be completed within 90 days.

-Every tenant is entitled to request information regarding the Healthy Homes Standard and how they relate to the building they reside in.
-If the property manager is unable to provide the required information within 21 days from being informed of the request, they could receive an infringement notification and be fined upto $750.
+Any tenant may request details about the Healthy Homes Standard and how they relate to the property they live in.
+If the landlord or property manager does not supply the required information within 21 days from being informed of the request, they can be issued an infringement notice and could be fined up to $750.

-Furthermore, there’s an additional fine of approximately $900 for property owners or property managers who offer a false or misleading Healthy Homes Compliance Statement or information.
-The person who is liable for this fine is the one who is named on the tenancy agreement as being the person leasing the property out, so it could be the name of the landlord or the company that manages the property.
+Additionally, there is an additional fine of approximately $900 for landlords or property managers providing a false or misleading Healthy Homes Compliance Statement or any other information.
+The person liable for this fine is the one who is named on the lease contract as the person renting the property which could be the name of the landlord as well as the property management company.

-It’s also important to keep in mind that a landlord who manage multiple rental properties may face greater penalties for non-compliance.
-The highest penalties are reserved for severe breaches.
-Landlords with at least six rental properties could be fined up to $50,000 and as high as $100,000 in the case of hearing claims.
+It is important to remember that landlords with multiple rental properties may receive greater penalties for non-compliance.
+The harshest penalties are reserved for serious violations, and landlords who own more than six properties could be penalised up to $50,000, or as high as $100,000 in the case of hearing claims.

-It is clear that failure to adhere to compliance with Healthy Homes requirements can hit your wallet hard, resulting in large fines in addition to having to continue to comply.
-Don’t take a chance with your rental property, contact us today and make arrangements to have an home assessment done on your rental property.
+It is clear that failure to adhere to your Healthy Homes requirements can hit your bank account resulting in significant fines and still having to meet compliance.
+Do not risk your rental property, contact us today and request an home assessment done on the rental property you are renting.

-Improve the quality of Maoribank rental property can allow tenants to experience better physical and mental health and reduce the disturbance to learning, work and living because of illnesses.
-Your investment is also protected from mildew, mould and damp-related damage, which completed jobs in lower costs for maintenance in the long run.
+Improving the quality of Maoribank rental property will help tenants experience improved mental and physical health as well as lessen disturbance to learning, work and daily life because of diseases.
+Your investment will also be better protected from mildew, mould and damp-related damage, which results in lower maintenance costs in the long run.

-The Healthy Homes Standard is a listing of minimum and specific standards for heating, insulation Ventilation and Ventilation and Drainage, as well as Draught Control on Maoribank rental properties.
+The Healthy Homes Standards are a listing of minimum and specific standards for heating, insulation Ventilation, Moisture Ingress and Drainage, and Draught-stopping on Maoribank rental properties.

-Get started now and contact us about receiving a Maoribank Healthy Home assessment on your rental property right now.
+Begin now by calling about receiving a Maoribank Healthy Home assessment on your rental property today.

 healthy homes assessment compliance